mspnp/iot-guidance/src/WarmPath/readme.md

 4. In the `/src/WarmPath/WarmPathDeployment` directory, open the `azuredeploy.parameters.json` file.
 Add values for the following parameters:

+    For CosmosDB:

     - `appName`: A name for the Function app (of less than 11 characters of lowercase letter and numbers only).
     - `eventHubConnectionString`: The Event Hub-compatible endpoint connection string.
     - `eventHubName`: The Event Hub-compatible name.
     - `eventHubConsumerGroup`: The name of the Event Hub consumer group.
     - `cosmosDbDatabase`: A name for the Cosmos DB account name.
     - `cosmosDBCollection`: A name for the Cosmos DB collection name.
+    - `appInsightsLocation`: Azure region for the Application Insights instance

+    For Azure SQL DBatabase:

+    - `appName`: A name for the Function app (of less than 11 characters of lowercase letter and numbers only).
+    - `eventHubConnectionString`: The Event Hub-compatible endpoint connection string.
+    - `eventHubName`: The Event Hub-compatible name.
+    - `eventHubConsumerGroup`: The name of the Event Hub consumer group.
+    - `SQLDBConnectionString`: A connection string for your Azure SQL Database server.
     - `appInsightsLocation`: Azure region for the Application Insights instance

 5. Deploy the Azure resources.